skedgeme/wrecker/examples/Client.md

   } deriving (Eq, Show, Generic, FromJSON) --     -- }
 ```

+## Profiling Script

 We can now easily write our first script!

 ```haskell
 testScript :: Port -> Recorder -> IO ()
 testScript port recorder = do
 ```
-First we make some copies of our api functions with `Recorder` partially applied.
+First we make some copies of our api functions with `Recorder` partially
+applied.

 ```haskell
   let get    = getWithRecorder    recorder